mitshell/CryptoMobile/README.md

 When building on a Windows system using the MSVC compiler, the .c files will be automatically renamed to .cc by the install script in order to get them compiled correctly by the MSVC compiler.

-To be noted also that the library builds and runs fine with pypy3.
+Please note that the library builds and runs fine with pypy3, too.

-### Installing the ctypes version instead of the CPython wrappers
-There is still the possibility to install manually the historical version (before 2019) of the library which uses Python-only _ctypes_ source files.
-A *CM_ctypes.py* is available in the \_ctypes directory for this purpose.
-Please note that this part is not supported anymore, no more tested, and may not work correctly or even at all.

 ## Usage